spacetelescope/jwst/docs/jwst/associations/overview.rst

 modes, and the interruptability of the observatory itself, how to group the right exposures together is not straight-forward.

-Enter the :ref:`Association Generator <association-generator>`.
-Given a set of exposures, called the :ref:`Association Pool <asn-pool>`, and a set of rules found in an :ref:`Association Registry <asn-registry>`, the generator groups the exposures into individual :ref:`associations <association>`.
+Enter the :ref:`Association Generator <design-generator>`.
+Given a set of exposures, called the :ref:`Association Pool <design-pool>`, and a set of rules found in an :ref:`Association Registry <design-registry>`, the generator groups the exposures into individual :ref:`associations <design-association>`.
 These associations are then used as input to the Stage 3 calibration steps to perform the transformation from exposure-based data to source-based, high(er) signal-to-noise data.

-In short, Stage 2 and Stage 3 associations are created running the :ref:`asn-generate` task on an :ref:`Association Pool
-<asn-pool>` using the default :ref:`Level 2` and :ref:`Level 3
+In short, Stage 2 and Stage 3 associations are created running the :ref:`asn-generate` task on an :py:class:`~jwst.associations.AssociationPool` using the default :ref:`Level2<asn-level2-techspecs>` and :ref:`Level 3<asn-level3-techspecs>` association rules to produce Stage 2 and Stage 3 associations.
-Association Rules <level3-asn-rules>` to produce :ref:`level2-associations` and :ref:`level3-associations`.

 .. _asn-usage: